HelixSpiral/ElectricUtilityComparison/README.md

 1. Double click the app.
 You'll be prompted to input your current cost and power company.

-2. Run the app in the terminal using `./powercost -current=10.5 -provider=CMP` where 10.5 and CMP can be changed to your current info
+2. Run the app in the terminal using `./electricutility -current=currentkWhCost -provider=providerName`.
+Eg: `./electricutility -current=7.56 -provider=CMP`

 Don't want to do all this manually?
 ---